ntwalibas/blog/_drafts/2023-07-20-variational-quantum-eigensolver.md

 if __name__ == "__main__":
     # Initialize theta from the normal distribution with mean 0 and spread np.pi
-    # The last argument is set to 3
+    # The last argument is set to 2
-    # because we need to pass 3 parameters to the cost function
+    # because we need to pass 2 parameters to the cost function
-    init_theta = np.random.normal(0, np.pi, 3)
+    init_theta = np.random.normal(0, np.pi, 2)

     # We try 151 iterations
     maxiter = 151

     # Run VQE
-    energy, history = hadamard_vqe(hadamard_cost, init_theta, maxiter)
+    energy, history = vqe(hadamard_cost, init_theta, maxiter)

     # Print the final energy
     print(energy)